Introduction to Financial Aid

 Some students are selected for "verification", which means the federal government wants us to verify the information provided on the FAFSA matches your tax documents.
 If you are selected, we will send you additional instructions at that time.
 Learn more about FAFSA verification.

 If you are admitted to Cal Lutheran, you will be sent a financial aid award letter.
 This letter will outline the grants, scholarships, and loans in your financial aid package, and estimate your actual cost.
 The first award notification is mailed to your home address, but all other notifications will be delivered to your Cal Lutheran email address which you should check regularly.
+Awards are often adjusted due to new information and should be monitored regularly.

 4. What kinds of financial aid are available?